Check one out

 - Replacement Costs: Power Adapter – $10, Remote – $15, HDMI Cable – $5, Roku – $35, Composite AV Cable – $10

-- Netflix, Hulu, Vudu, Crackle, YouTube, TED, CBS News, NBC News, Vevo, Fox News, Smithsonian Channel, All Fitness TV, PBS, PBS Kids
+- All Rokus include: Vudu, Crackle, YouTube, TED, CBS News, NBC News, Vevo, Fox News, Smithsonian Channel, PBS, PBS Kids, The Exercise Channel

-- You must have Hoopla and Kanopy accounts to use these channels.
-For information on how to create these accounts using your library card, see our Digital Movies & Music page.
+- For information on how to create these accounts using your library card, see our Digital Movies & Music page.

 Use the included High Speed HDMI Cable to connect the Roku to your TV.